 There are also about 26 small islands surrounding the area.

 As you might expect, diving Komodo National Park is spectacular!

 For our trip, we decided to do a Komodo liveaboard.

 How to get to Komodo Island

-For our liveaboard, we decided to book with Dive Komodo, one of the larger establishments in town.
-They have several liveaboard options available.
-Since we were new-ish divers at the time, and didn’t know much about liveaboards, we chose the three-day option.
+For our Komodo liveaboard, we decided to book with Dive Komodo, one of the larger establishments in town.
+They have several Komodo diving liveaboard options available.

-The Komodo islands are located in the Nusa Tenggara (Lesser Sunda) region of Indonesia, and they are hot with high humidity.
-There are rows and rows of islands, so this region offers some of the most beautiful natural colors on earth, with turquoise blue ocean water and green lush islands.
-Sunsets here are amazingly beautiful.
+The Komodo islands are in the arid Nusa Tenggara (Lesser Sunda) region of Indonesia.
+They are hot with high humidity.
+There are rows and rows of islands, so this region offers some of the most beautiful natural colors on earth.

 Diving Komodo National Park